ctresc/epfl-dataviz-realestatemap/README.md

 ### Third Design
 In our third - final - design we settled on using D3.js alongside a dedicated 3D framework Three.js.

+We have decided to go with county granularity, as zip granularity was too fine-grained (information overload) while state granularity was too coarse.

 ## Implementation <a name="Implementation"/>